peterjc/thapbi-pict/README.rst

 However, in this case you will still need to install various external command line tools.
 See ``INSTALL.rst`` for more details, and if you want to modify the software read ``CONTRIBUTING.rst`` as well.

+If you are on Windows, and do not wish or cannot use the Windows Subsystem for Linux (WSL), using the tool should still be possible although not all the command line dependencies are available on Conda.
+You can install BLAST (if required) by hand from the NCBI, and there are alternatives to ``unzip`` and ``md5sum`` for following the worked examples.

 Quick Start
 -----------